8_The Scene Graph

 but the vertex attributes are stored in Geometry

-property, we can easily keep track of which VAO has the bindings for to which 3D object and it becomes a lot easier to draw multiple different shapes on the screen.
+property so that we can easily keep track of the bindings for each 3D object and draw multiple different objects on the screen.

 class.